lucadibello/mininet-yaml/README.md

 It follows the open specification of development containers (refer to [Development Containers - Specification](https://containers.dev/implementors/spec/)), hence it is supported by Visual Studio Code and other IDEs that support this standard.

+> [!WARNING]
-> Notes for macOS users: Unfortunately *Open vSwitch* is not supported in Docker containers on macOS due to the lack of support for kernel modules.
+> Unfortunately on MacOS *Open vSwitch* is not supported in Docker containers due to the lack of support for kernel modules.
 Therefore, to have a fully functional development environment, it is recommended to use Linux.
-If this is option is not feasible, you can still create a VM with Linux and use the Devcontainer in it.
+To avoid setting up entire Linux VM from scratch by installing and compiling all the required tooling, it is always possible to use the devcontainer inside the VM.
+The configuation script will handle all the hard work!